 - energy cost reductions,

-The order applies only prospectively from July 14 and does not apply retroactively to any existing businesses where this executive order would apply or for any ongoing development projects started prior to that date.
+The New York City order applies only prospectively from July 14 and does not apply retroactively to any existing NY businesses where this executive order would apply or for any ongoing development projects started prior to that date.

 In our opinion, this order is yet another obstacle for business development in New York City and another win for organized labor.
 First, developers that have to follow this executive order may have difficulty in attracting “anchor” businesses who would otherwise lease newly-developed large spaces if not for this requirement.